YourFriendChooly/Multi-point-Circular-Seekbar/README.md

     Circularseekbar.addPointer()
     No argument constructer will evenly distribute the pointers across the entirety of the circle.

+    Circularseekbar.addPointer(OnCircularSeekBarChangeListener l)
+    Same as above, with the ability to add an independant listener.

 Additionally, each thumb can have it's own color defined using the builder pattern:

     Circularseekbar.addPointer().setColor(int Color);

+<h2> Listeners </h2>

+    onProgressChanged(CircularSeekBar circularSeekBar, int absoloutePprogress, float relativeProgress, Pointer pointer, boolean fromUser);
+absoloutepProgress is the progress (in percentage) relative to the Circular Seekbar's origin,<br>
+relativeProgress is the progress (in percentage) relative to the Pointer nearest right-most neighbor.<br>
+pointer will return the currently selected pointer.<br>

+		public abstract void onStopTrackingTouch(CircularSeekBar circularSeekBar, Pointer pointer);

+		public abstract void onStartTrackingTouch(CircularSeekBar seekBar, Pointer pointer);

 <h3>This is the code of an as-yet very green android developer, and as such is far from perfect.
 Any advice will be graciously accepted!</h3>